 If you’re moving too far away to board him, do your best to make the move as stress-free as possible.

 When looking for a new vet, ask your current vet for a recommendation or do an online search and check reviews.

-Sometimes reviews aren’t accurate, so you might want to check with local pet services and sitters to see who they recommend.
+Sometimes reviews aren’t accurate, so you might want to check with local pet services, sitters, and rescue groups to see who they recommend.

 Nextdoor and other online apps give you the opportunity to ask your new neighbors as well.

 Once you have a few names, call and ask questions.
 You may also be able to visit the office.

 If you can get into your new house or apartment before moving day, go through and cat-proof everything as much as possible, just as you would for a toddler.